+Companies that answered yes indicated that the retransmission timer should be started if SCI is not decoded, while other companies which did not fully agree with the statement indicated that there should be no special handling for this case and that the retransmission timer is always started after HARQ RTT has expired.
+Rapporteur notices, however, that this will depend on whether we decide to have HARQ RTT timer running between retransmission resources indicated in an SCI (which is proposed as an FFS in proposal 23).

+In rapporteur’s understanding, if HARQ RTT is always started/used, then a common starting point for the retransmission timer is possible.
+On the other hand, if HARQ RTT is not started in some cases (e.g. between a (re)transmission SCI and the retransmission resource indicated in that SCI), then some new trigger is needed to start the retransmission timer may be needed.

+Proposal 28.
+Retransmission timer can be started upon expiry of the HARQ RTT timer.
+FFS how to start retransmission timer for cases where the HARQ RTT timer was not started, but a retransmission timer is needed, if such case is supported.

 Similar to HARQ RTT timer, retransmission timer value may have dependencies on the scenarios presented in table 1.
 For instance, the total amount of time the UE should continue to monitor for the retransmission resource could further depend on a number of other factors such as mode 1/2, HARQ enabled/disabled, priority/PDB, the availability of PUCCH resources at the RX UE, whether pre-emption is enabled/disabled at TX UE, etc. Companies are therefore asked which of these factors should be considered when determining the retransmission timer.

-Q29) Which of the following factors can be used to determine the the SL retransmission timer?
+Q29) Which of the following factors can be used to determine the SL retransmission timer?

 Scheduling mode at the TX UE (mode 1 or mode 2)